Hommoner/ultralytics_dataset/README.md

-"# example for displaying data augmentation for yolo dataset"
+# example for displaying data augmentation for yolo dataset

 Modify these variables to your dataset/output path